team-die/team_die_introduction/index.md

 ### Members
-Will be filled in a minute
+Will be filled in a minute.
+New members required as well(in tju), if you want to join us, feel free to send your profiles to our email: team_die@126.com Some basic information like: names, institution, id of xctf.org and information about your techniques are required.
 ### Contact

 If you have some advices or some demands, feel free to send emails to our email: team_die@126.com We will periodiclly check this email.